EchterAlsFake/Porn_Fetch/README.md

 * German (3.0)
 * English

-If you want to port Porn Fetch into your language see [this Guide](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/TRANSLATING.md)
+If you want to port Porn Fetch into your language, see [this Guide](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/TRANSLATING.md)
-> I appreciate it a lot, and you'll be of course credited in further releases and in the Readme!
+> I appreciate it a lot, and you'll be credited in further releases and in the Readme!

 ## Useful Information